renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

   - Soldier

       - Requirement: 20 ranks in two Martial skills
       - You are (or have been) a soldier, trained to fight as a member of a team
       - You may *assist others* when they make Martial skill checks (e.g. while in combat).
 (Normally, you cannot assist someone else with a martial skill while in combat.)

+  - Transcendant

+      - Requirement: the Master power, 20 Control
+      - You have permanently integrated magical energies into your own life processes.
+      - This has several effects:
+          - If you have the natural tag, you loose it, and gain the Empowered tag instead;
+          - you receive a +10 bonus to tests to Endure Physical Hardship;
+          - you only need to eat and sleep half as much; and
+          - you gain +1 Armor.

   - Warrior